 Our relationship with chilis was never supposed to be from an evolutionary perspective.
 The story of chili plants and their unique red-hot fruit began in the middle of the Miocene Epoch, between 10 and 20 million years ago.
 The genus split off from its closest relatives and developed its characteristic spiciness.

 But it looks like a few of their genes underwent a series of rearrangements and duplication events over time.
-These duplications allowed the extra copies to evolve new functions, like making capsaicin.
+These duplications allowed the extra copies to evolve into new functions, like making capsaicin.
 But, producing this compound comes at a cost to the plant.
 It’s a large molecule that requires valuable resources, like nitrogen, to create.

 Some studies suggest that spicy chilis make capsaicin seem much less efficient when using water than non-spicy ones.
 It means that when there’s less water available, like during a drought, spicy chilis do much worse, producing half as many seeds as their non-spicy relatives.
 So, why did some chilis become spicy in the first place?

 They would’ve been a valuable way of keeping food fresher and longer.
 We have some archaeological evidence of this.
 The oldest evidence of these two associated foods goes back 6,100 years to southwestern Ecuador.
-In contrast, our relationship with chilis was valuable and delicious.
+In contrast, our relationship with Chilis was valuable and delicious.

 Read More:

-- What Does Dopamine Do For Brain?
+What Does Dopamine Do For Brain?

-- Why Are Spicy Foods So Addictive?
+Why Are Spicy Foods So Addictive?

-- Why Does Milk Favor With Spicy Food?
+Why Does Milk Favor With Spicy Food?

 “Chili pepper.”
 Germplasm Resources Information Network (GRIN).
 Agricultural Research Service (ARS), United States Department of Agriculture (USDA).